-Soft Summer's dominant characteristic is muted, and its secondary characteristic is cool.
-If you want to learn more about the Soft Summer colour palette, check out the comprehensive Soft Summer guide.
+If you want to learn more about the Soft Summer colour palette, please refer to the comprehensive guide.

-Since Soft Summer flows in Autumn, its colour palette is less cool than that of True Summer.
-Instead, it's neutral-cool.This means they contain more blue than yellow undertones.
+Thanks to Soft Summer’s secondary aspect, the colours lean towards the cool end of the scale but are not extremely cool.
+That means they contain more blue than yellow undertones.
 As a result, you will find fewer shades of yellow (which is the warmest colour of all).
 And you will only see cooler shades of yellow that have a tint of blue.
-Instead, there are more blues, pinks, purples, and blue-greens that are naturally blue-based.
+Instead, there are more blues, pinks and greys, which are naturally blue-based and thus cool.

 Soft Summer make-up colours are taken from the same colour palette that is used for clothing.

-Complexion make-up includes foundation, concealers, and bronzers.
-These would typically be taken from the beige neutrals on the colour palette.
+Complexion make-up includes foundation, concealers and bronzers.
+These are typically be taken from the neutrals palette.

-Soft Summer skin is neutral-cool with ashy undertones and often a pink tinge; it's typically some type of beige.
+Soft Summer skin is neutral-cool with an ashy appearance.
+It ranges from fair to tan.
 However, it's not possible to give recommendations on complexion make-up - such as foundation and concealer.
-These must be colour-matched to your individual skin.
+These are be colour-matched to your individual skin.

-Generally though, foundation and concealer are best when they are matte, smooth, and in beige shades.
+Generally, though, foundation and concealer are best matte and smooth.

-Avoid shiny and dewy finishes with warm undertones which will clash with your naturally cooler complexion.
+Avoid shiny and dewy finishes with warm undertones, as these will clash with your naturally cooler complexion.

 Thanks to the warmer Autumn influence, Soft Summers can handle small amounts of bronzing and contouring.

-Make sure to blend your products in really well, and apply them gently in swirls.
-You don't want to create any harsh lines that will be very obvious on a Soft Summer.
+Make sure to blend your products in really well and apply them in gentle swirls.
+You don't want to create any harsh lines that will be very obvious on you.

 When choosing eyeshadows, opt for a matte finish.
 This will gently complement your muted appearance.
-Stay away from any sort of shimmer or glitter.
-It will make you look like a clown.
+Stay away from any sort of shimmer or glitter, as it will make you look like a clown.

-Avoid overly dark, bright colours or those with a strong warm yellow undertone.
-The former would make you look clownish, while the latter would drain you.
+Avoid overly dark, bright colours and those with a strong yellow undertone.
+The former will make you look clownish, and the latter will drain you.

-As one of the most muted seasons, your colours are non-saturated.
-This means that any colour too bold or bright will stick out on you like a sore thumb.
+As one of the most muted colour seasons, your colours are non-saturated.
+That means that any colour too bold or too bright will stick out on you like a sore thumb.
 The same is true for black mascara.
 It's far too harsh on you.

-Better options are a cool chocolate brown or dark grey shades.
+Better options are cooler browns and dark grey shades.

-Eyeliners come in browns, greys, and more colourful purple or navy colours.
-Choose an eyeliner in a colour similar to your eyes; this will really make them pop.
+Eyeliners come in browns, greys and more colourful purple or navy colours.
+Helpful tip: choose an eyeliner colour similar to your eyes; this will make them pop.

-Lip and cheek colours come from the red, pink, and purple area of the colour palette.
+Blush and lip colours come from the pink and plum areas of the Soft Summer colour palette.

-Soft Summer has a lot of pinks on its palette, so there is a large variety of blushes to choose from.
+Soft Summer has lots of pinks on the palette, so there is a large variety of blushers to choose from.

-Opt for matte finishes; anything sparkly or shiny will look wrong on you.
-And make sure to blend your blush in well.
-Harsh lines can look really obvious on a Soft Summer.
+Opt for matte finishes; anything sparkly or shiny will look off on you.
+And make sure to blend your blusher in well.
+Harsh lines can look very obvious on a Soft Summer.

-Avoid blushes that are overly warm - like oranges and reds, that will clash with your cooler complexion.
+Avoid blushers that are overly warm, like oranges and reds.
+Those will clash with your cooler complexion.

-Opt for matte finishes.
-Anything else will really stick out on you - particularly glossy and sparkly finishes.
+But make sure to opt for matte finishes.
+Anything else will stick out on you - particularly glossy and sparkly finishes.

 Soft Summer make-up is at its best when it's very subtle and understated.

 A natural make-up look is one that will mimic the characteristics of your natural appearance.
-For a Soft Summer, this means primarily softness.
-Bright, heavy make-up will make this season not only disappear but look like a clown.
+For a Soft Summer, this means first and foremost gentleness.
+Bright, heavy make-up will make a Soft Summer not only disappear but look like a clown.

-Fortunately, natural looks are what Soft Summer excels at.
-As long as you keep your make-up matte and gentle, it will frame your face beautifully.
+Natural looks, on the other hand, are what Soft Summers excel at.
+As long as you keep your make-up matte and natural, it will frame your face beautifully.
 A nude lip combined with minimal eye make-up works perfectly for daytime.

 For dramatic looks, the same principle as above applies.
-Keep your make-up soft and muffled and avoid heavy, bright colours.
+Keep your make-up gentle and understated, and avoid heavy, bright colours.

 For example, the darker berry and purple shades can create captivating lips.
-Smoky eyes also work for Soft Summers, although in a softer composition that the traditional black smoky eyes.
+Smoky eyes also work for Soft Summers, although in a gentler composition than the classic black smoky eyes.